wakaflocka17/lip/ocaml-basics/longsub/README.md

 ```ocaml
 val longsub : 'a list -> ('a * int) option = <fun>
 ```
-such that ``longsub l`` evaluates to None if the list l is empty, otherwise evaluates to the pair Some(x,n) if the longest subsequence of equal elements has length n, and contains the element x.
+such that ``longsub l`` evaluates to `None` if the list l is empty, otherwise it evaluates to the pair `Some(x,n)` if the longest subsequence of equal elements in l has length n, and contains the element x.

 For example:
 ```ocaml